2019 Maharashtra Legislative Assembly election: Results by constituency

+Seat Shifts & Retain

 Aftermath

-After declaration of election result on 24 October 2019, Shiv Sena declined to support BJP for the government formation demanding rotational Chief Ministers of both parties for 2.5 years each, which was promised by BJP during elections and withdrew from Maha-Yuti Alliance.
+After the declaration of election result on 24 October 2019, Shiv Sena declined to support BJP for the government formation demanding rotational Chief Ministers of both parties for 2.5 years each, which Shiv Sena claimed was promised by BJP during elections, and subsequently withdrew from Maha-Yuti Alliance.
+However, it was repeatedly clarified by Union Home Minister Amit Shah (then BJP National President) that no such promise was made and the campaign was to make Devendra Fadnavis the Chief Minister for another full term.
 As no political party was able to prove the majority in the assembly, the President's rule was imposed in the state following recommendation by the Governor on 12 November 2019.

 Ultimately, the combination of largest legislative party BJP and a faction of the NCP agreed to form a grand coalition with Devendra Fadnavis returning as Chief Minister.
 Ajit Pawar of NCP was sworn in as Deputy Chief Minister.
 But the NCP national leadership had rebuffed this move and announced that it will not support BJP.
 On Tue, 26 Nov, Devendra Fadnavis resigned at a press conference in Mumbai.

-On Thursday, 28 November Shiv Sena chief Uddhav Thackarey was sworn in as chief minister.
+A grand alliance named Maha Vikas Aghadi was formed following this and Uddhav Thackeray sworn in as chief minister on 28 November 2019.

+The grand alliance consisted of Nationalist Congress Party, Shiv Sena and Indian National Congress.
+However in June 2022, a political crisis erupted in the coalition and a majority of Shiv Sena under the leadership of Eknath Shinde quit the coalition and formed part of National Democratic Alliance led by Bharatiya Janata Party.
+Uddhav Thackeray resigned on 29 June 2022 ahead of floor test.
+On the subsequent day, Eknath Shinde ministry came into power.